j-gdb/security_system/README.md

 5. Any loud noises should be picked up by the microphone, and send a digial signal will be sent out.

 ## Command Controller
 This microcontroller manages the physical actuator (servo motor) of the security system based on commands received from the server.
 It polls a central server for the current lock state and controls the servo motor accordingly.
+The servo motor used was an sg90.
+However, since it is likely a knockoff, the pulsewidths are different from what the datasheet says they need to be.

 ### Prerequisites
 - Use the Mbed IDE as the reccomended IDE.
-- Connect the wires between
+- Connect the wires between the power source and the motor
+- Connect the motor to the microcontroller through PA_3, and create a common ground with the microcontroller and ground

+### Steps
+1. Open the Command Controller Folder in the Mbed Studio as your active program.
+2. Select the DISCO-L475VG-IOT01A (B-L475E-IOT01A) microcontroller as the target board.
+3. Connect the microcontroller with the usb cord onto your PC.
+4. Build and run on the program.
+5. When the program is notified to unlock or lock, you will see the motor change accordingly.